vidhikachhi/vidhikachhi/README.md

 - 📫 How to reach me **vidhikachhi93@gmail.com**

-- ⚡ Fun fact **I’m pretty good at reading faces, sometimes I know more than you think 😉**
+- ⚡ Fun fact **I’m pretty good at reading people, sometimes I know more than you think 😉**

 <h3 align="left">Connect with me:</h3>
 <p align="left">